Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/strands.rst

    Strands Panel.

-Strands are rendered with the material of the underlying face/vertex, including shading with a UV-Texture.
+Strands are rendered with the material of the underlying face/vertex, including shading with a UV texture.
 Since you can assign more than one material to each face, each particle system may have its own material and the material of the underlying face can be different from the material of the strands.

-Additionally strands can be shaded along the strand (from root to tip) with a mono-dimensional texture; only polygon strands can carry a two-dimensional UV-Texture.
+Additionally strands can be shaded along the strand (from root to tip) with a mono-dimensional texture; only polygon strands can carry a two-dimensional UV texture.

 The options for strand shading are in the *Strands* section of the *Material* tab.